priyanka031202/satellite-property-valuation/README.md

-Satellite Property Valuation
+#Satellite Property Valuation

 This project predicts house prices using a combination of property details and satellite images.
 The idea is to check whether satellite imagery can improve price prediction compared to using tabular data alone.

-What I Did
+#What I Did

-Used housing features like bedrooms, bathrooms, square footage, and location
+1.Used housing features like bedrooms, bathrooms, square footage, and location

-Extracted visual features from satellite images using a pretrained ResNet-18
+2.Extracted visual features from satellite images using a pretrained ResNet-18

-Combined tabular and image features into a single model
+3.Combined tabular and image features into a single model

-Trained a Random Forest Regressor
+4.Trained a Random Forest Regressor

-Compared results with a tabular-only baseline model
+5.Compared results with a tabular-only baseline model

-Files in This Project
+#Files in This Project
 data/
  ├── train1.csv
  ├── test2.csv
  └── images/

-notebooks/
+#notebooks/
  ├── preprocessing.ipynb
  └── model_training.ipynb

-src/
+#src/
  └── data_fetcher.py

-requirements.txt
+#requirements.txt
-.gitignore
+#.gitignore

-Results
+#Results

-The model that used tabular data + satellite images performed better than the tabular-only model.
+1.The model that used tabular data + satellite images performed better than the tabular-only model.

-RMSE: ~194,914
+2.RMSE: ~194,914

-R² Score: ~0.64
+3.R² Score: ~0.64

-This shows that satellite images add useful information about the surrounding area.
+4.This shows that satellite images add useful information about the surrounding area.

-How to Run
+#How to Run

 Install dependencies: